FZU-SDN/P4-network-slices-A/slices_demo1/README.md

 This article is based on the principle of Github open source P4Demo: Source_Routing.

-Before proceeding to the next step, please read the production of the Github project : [Github: SourceRouting](https://github.com/p4lang/tutorials/tree/master/SIGCOMM_2015#exercise-1-source-routing)
+Before proceeding to the next step, please read the introduction of the Github project : [Github: SourceRouting](https://github.com/p4lang/tutorials/tree/master/SIGCOMM_2015#exercise-1-source-routing)

 本文基于Github开源P4Demo：Source_Routing的原理进行实验。